 MALAYSIA: Police arrest twelve in plantation pay protest

 The workers are employed on Malaysia's oil palm plantations, and were demanding an increase in their poor pay in the form of a monthly wage, and better housing.
 Plantation owners have long insisted however that it would be too expensive to pay workers at anything other than the traditional day rate.

-- Premier Foods issues profit warning
+- General Mills issues profit warning